PG1003/lex/README.md

 Lua comes with a minimalistic pattern matching capability with features you won't find in common regular expressions implementations.
 This library provides an easy integration of Lua style pattern matching into your program.

-The library is tested by a simple [test program](https://github.com/PG1003/lex/blob/master/test/tests.cpp) that includes from the Lua test suite the test cases for pattern matching.
+The library is tested by a simple [test program](https://github.com/PG1003/lex/blob/master/test/tests.cpp) that includes tests which are ported from the Lua test suite.
 There are additional tests to verify parts that are specific for the implementation of this library.
 You can also use the test program to toy with the library.